If you've recently given birth or are about to deliver a baby soon, you may be wondering when is the best time to start postpartum birth control.

 As mentioned above, you have two options when it comes to starting the pill after giving birth — if you're breastfeeding or at risk of blood clots, you will need to wait until six weeks postpartum, and if you're not breastfeeding or at risk of blood clots, you can start taking birth control pills as soon as you'd like!

 Some women may tolerate the pill without any issue with their milk supply.
-However, the estrogen can cause them to dry up completely.
+However, the oestrogen can cause them to dry up completely.

-Thankfully, The Pill by Kin takes this annoyance away by delivering it straight to your door.
+Thankfully, Kin's pill subscription takes this annoyance away by delivering it straight to your door.
+Undergo a digital consult and an Aussie practitioner will create a prescription plan just for you.

 It couldn't get any easier than that!